How to Grow Tomatoes

 Determinates can be more easily grown in a pot or container since

-they are smaller plants, but planting tomatoes that are Indeterminates
+they are smaller plants, but planting indeterminate tomatoes will also work fine.

 Just be sure to provide your plant with fertile soil on the day

-also add crushed egg shells to your soil or compost for extra calcium.
+also add compost that contains crushed egg shells to your soil for extra calcium.

 How to Grow Tomatoes from Seeds:

 - Use loose potting soil or a seed starting mix rather than using garden soil which may contain weeds insects, etc.